parkerjon/jpVolumeLayers/README.md

 ### What about MaterialX and XPU?
 Because the VOP nodes in this toolset are VEX language VOPs, they will not work in Karma's XPU rendering mode.

 MaterialX has types that can theoretically reproduce the functionality of the `VolumeLayer` tools.
-However, as of Houdini 19.5, there are some limitations that make exact reproduction of these tools impossible.
+However, as of Houdini 19.5, there are some limitations that make exact reproduction impossible.

 ## Licensing
 jpVolumeLayers is (c) Copyright Jon Parker.